ChocoChipFries/Software-Development-Project/README.md

 2. Git
 3. UML
 4. Requirement Engineering
+5. Analysis
-5. DDD
+6. DDD
-6. Metrics
+7. Metrics
-7. Clean Code Developement
+8. Clean Code Developement
-8. Build Management
+9. Build Management
-9. Unit Tests
+10. Unit Tests
-10. IDE
+11. IDE
-11. Functional Programming
+12. Functional Programming

 ### 1. About
 The project is a Sudoku game and it is developed using python.
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic Sudoku, the objective is to fill a 9 × 9 grid with digits so that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid contains all of the digits from 1 to 9.